Devilnimesh001/CLASH_OF_CLANS_API/README.md

 This web application allows users to input a Clash of Clans player tag and fetch real-time player information, including details about their heroes, troops, and spells levels.

+## Viewing the Project in the Master Branch

+If you're viewing this README file, you've accessed the project's repository.
+To see the contents of the master branch, navigate to the main repository page.
+Alternatively, you can click on the "Code" tab at the top of this page and select "Branch: master" from the dropdown menu to switch to the master branch.

+### Steps to View the Master Branch:
+1. Navigate to the main repository page.
+2. Click on the "Code" button.
+3. Select "Branch: master" from the dropdown menu.

+Once you've switched to the master branch, you can explore the project files and directories.

 ## Table of Contents

 - [Installation](#installation)